ahmedrakib6609-bit/AI_course/AI Tools Exploration/README.md

 It visually explains the algorithms, AI agents, environments, and lab implementations.

 📊 View Presentation:
-👉 Click here to open the presentation
+👉 Click here to open the presentation: Presentation - Artificial Intelligence Course.pdf

 Tool Used: 🧩 Canva Magic Presentation
 Slides: 12